C4T-BuT-S4D/m0leCon-2021-writeups/misc/Key-Lottery/README.md

 ## Writeup

 We are given a server that asks us to guess a random string of length 32.
-If supply it a empty list that wouldn't throw an error during parsing before being converted to a set like ',,,', it will print us key_set, that wasn't reasigned yet and that containts the random string we were looking for.
+If we supply it a empty list that wouldn't throw an error during parsing before being converted to a set like ',,,', it will print us key_set, that wasn't reasigned to our list yet and containts the random string are were looking for.

 ```python
 In [1]: import requests